adroge/recipes/README.md

 - Olive Oil
 - Water

-Continually do the following until the dough is a smooth cohesive mass that does not stick to the bowl or the mixer parts.
+Continually do the following until the dough is a smooth cohesive mass that does not stick to the bowl or the mixer parts:

-Add 1 tablespoon of water if the dough is too try
+- Add 1 tablespoon of water if the dough is too try
-Add 1 tablespoon of flour if the dough is too sticky
+- Add 1 tablespoon of flour if the dough is too sticky

 Grease a bowl with olive oil.
 To conserve oil, you can use your fingers to spread it around.

-Shape dough into a ball.

-Place dough in the greased bowl and cover with plastic wrap.
+Shape dough into a ball, place it in the greased bowl, and cover with plastic wrap.
 Let the dough rise for an hour.

 30 minutes into the rising process, preheat the oven to highest setting.
 Usually 450°F - 500°F. This helps to ensure the oven is as warm as possible.